jeffhuang4704/learn-k8s/notes/pdf-document.md

 ## 7️⃣ Some prompts

+**boilerplate code for Reconcile()**

 ```
-in k8s with kubebuilder, give me a boilerplate code for Reconcile() that I can reuse in my custom controller.
+in k8s with kubebuilder, give me a boilerplate code for Reconcile() that
+I can reuse in my custom controller.
 This boilerplate code should handle all common scenarios.
 Summarize all the practices.
 Add code comment.
 ```

 ```
-in k8s kubebuilder, explain the concept of "xxx"
+in k8s kubebuilder, explain the concept of "finalizer"

+in k8s kubebuilder, explain how to handle conflict when doing CR management

+in k8s kubebuilder, explain how to do Status update in Reconcile()
 ```